Costco: Costco Travel

 Costco Travel is a wholly owned subsidiary of Costco Wholesale and offers leisure travel to Costco members of the United States and Canada.
 The program offers vacation packages to the Caribbean, Europe, Florida, Hawaii, Las Vegas, Mexico, and the South Pacific.

 Food service

-In 1985, Costco started to sell freshly prepared food through a hot dog cart at its original Seattle warehouse.
+In 1985, Costco began to sell freshly prepared food through a hot dog cart at its original Seattle warehouse.
 Most Costco locations now have a food court.
-They can be indoors or outdoors, but the menu is essentially the same: hot dog with drink (one of the most popular items), pizza, frozen yogurt/ice cream, Pepsico beverages, baked items, and sandwiches.
-Costco offers a quarter-pound 100% beef hot dog and 20 USoz drink (with refills) for US$1.50, the same price since 1985.
+They can be indoors or outdoors, but the menu is essentially the same: hot dog with drink (one of the most popular items), pizza, frozen yogurt/ice cream, Coca-Cola beverages, baked items, and sandwiches.
+Costco offers its signature quarter-pound 100% beef hot dog and 20 USoz drink (with refills) for US$1.50, the same price since 1985.
 Some US locations also offer Polish sausage or bratwurst in addition to hot dogs, at the same $1.50 price.

+The hot dog sausages were kosher and supplied by Hebrew National and Sinai Kosher until 2009, when supply issues and low profit margins led Costco to start producing them in-house under the Kirkland Signature label to maintain the $1.50 price.
 In Australia and New Zealand, the hot dog is made of pork and is sold with a large soda for $1.99 (AUD/NZD).
 In Canada, the price for a hot dog and soda with refills is C$1.50.
 In Mexico, the hot dog is made of 100% beef and includes a drink (with refills) for MXN$35.
-In the UK, the hot dog is also made from beef and customers also get a drink (with refills) for £1.50.
+In the UK, the hot dog is also made from beef, and customers get a drink (with refills) for £1.50.
 Costco sold more than 137 million quarter-pound (113 g) hot dogs in its food courts in 2017.
 In Taiwan and Japan, the hot dog is made of pork as well.
-Japan's price for their 120-gram hot dog & refillable 600-ml drink is ¥180.
+Japan's price for their 120-gram (4½ oz.) hot dog and refillable 600-ml (20 fl. oz.) drink is ¥180.